 After grading the rest of the essays, I wanted to do more than just hand them back with the list that explained the codes.
 I wanted them to see examples of the codes from real essays and learn from each other’s successes and missteps.
 I also thought that they would benefit from video comments, even if they weren’t personalized.

-Therefore, around 11:30 PM five days ago, I finished grading my last essay, and proceeded to analyze what student struggled with the most, as well as what the majority of the student did well.
+Therefore, around 11:30 PM, I finished grading my last essay and proceeded to analyze what students struggled with the most, as well as what the majority of the student did well.
 With that in mind, I created another video, this time with the 5 Most Common Mistakes.
 Don’t let the title bring you down, I also include examples of good writing!